Thermal Hall transport in Kitaev spin liquids: Introduction

 Furthermore, several subsequent experiments on $\alpha$-$\mathrm{RuCl_3}$ have reported the absence of half-integer quantization.
 For instance, instead of the quantization in the transverse component, quantum oscillations were observed in the longitudinal thermal conductivity~\cite{Czajka_NPhy2021}.
 Additionally, other origins of the thermal Hall response were discussed, e.g., topological magnons~\cite{Czajka_NMat2023,ChernZK2021,ZhangCK2021, McClartyDGRPMP2018,Joshi2018}, para-magnon~\cite{Hentrich_PRB2019}, and phonons~\cite{Lefra_PRX2022, OhN2025}.
 Recent theoretical and experimental studies have also discussed geometry dependence of the thermal Hall conductivity~\cite{Halasz2025,ZhangHGJWTMY2025}.
 To elucidate the origin of the thermal Hall conductivity observed in experiments and to reconcile the conflicting experimental findings, it is crucial to clarify the contributions to its finite-temperature behavior from the Kitaev model and its extensions.

 For the Kitaev model without other additional interactions, efficient numerical simulation methods have been developed for studying thermodynamic properties and spin dynamics at finite temperatures, utilizing the Majorana fermion representation~\cite{NasuUM2014,NasuUM2015,YoshitakeNM2016,YoshitakeNKM2017,YoshitakeNM2017}.
 This approach explicitly leverages the emergent quasiparticle picture in fractionalization.
 Although these methods are limited to zero magnetic field due to the negative sign problem, a Majorana-based quantum Monte Carlo simulation has been performed for thermal transport in an effective model derived by a perturbation expansion with respect to the magnetic field, which avoids the sign problem by remaining within the Majorana fermion framework~\cite{NasuYM2017}.
 This study revealed a non-monotonic temperature dependence in $\kappa_{xy}/T$, featuring a weak peak at high temperature, but the result cannot explain the overall temperature dependence observed in experiments, including the overshooting behavior at low temperatures.
 For the regime beyond the perturbation, a continuous-time quantum Monte Carlo simulation in the original spin basis has been developed~\cite{YoshitakeNKM2020}, but it also suffers from the negative sign problem at low temperatures and was not applied to the study of the thermal Hall transport.
+In addition, because the standard Kubo formula based on the linear-response theory requires information on dynamical physical quantities, reliable numerical calculations of thermal transport for microscopic models are challenging.